 Karey Helms is an interaction designer and design researcher at KTH.
 Her PhD research draws upon care ethics and posthuman feminism to investigate how interaction design might be otherwise amid a world in crisis.
 This includes ongoing interests in living materials, human bodily fluids, and ontological design.
 She implicates herself and unsettles bodily boundaries for a more careful technology design through autoethnographic and speculative design methods.
 Link to the website of Karey Helms

 Airi Lampinen, SU

 Meike Schalk, KTH

 Watch the recorded presentation at the Digitalize in Stockholm 2023 event:

 Digital Futures Postdoctoral Fellow, Postdoc project: Children and sustainability: Designing digital tools for collaborative email@example.com

-Associate Professor, Department of Computer and Systems Sciences (DSV) at Stockholm University, Co-PI of project Layering Trust in Intimate Digital Health Technologies, Co-PI of project Digital Futures Drone Arena, Supervisor for postdoc project Relational Aspects of Care in Intimate Digital Health Technologies, Digital Futures Faculty+46 08 16 16 19
+Associate Professor, Department of Computer and Systems Sciences (DSV) at Stockholm University, Co-supervisor: Technology Mediated Collective Caring through Menstrual and Reproductive Journeys, Co-PI: Digital Futures Drone Arena, Former Co-PI: Layering Trust in Intimate Digital Health Technologies, Former Main supervisor: Relational Aspects of Care in Intimate Digital Health Technologies, Digital Futures Faculty+46 08 16 16 19